Breast Cancer Negligence Claims

 • Biopsy

-Breast cancer should only be diagnosed when growth in cancer is suggested by the results of all three investigations, which are collectively known as the 'Triple Test'.
+A diagnosis of breast cancer should only be made when all three investigations have been completed, which are collectively known as the 'Triple Test'.
 The consequences of a late or incorrect breast cancer diagnosis can include:

 • More invasive and intense treatment